Cr0mb/Python-System-Monitor/README.md

 > Speed Test: Measure download and upload speeds using speedtest-cli.

 > Process Information: List running processes along with their PID, name, and user.
+      > Note: Does not kill processes, only shows them. (may come in future.)

 ## Requirements
 - Python 3.x